taariqismail1/site/_posts/2021-04-25-14-free-personal-site.md

 ---
-title: Setting up a personal website for free
+title: 14.
+Setting up a personal website for free
 subtitle: Using GitHub Pages to host a Jekyll Site
 ---

 ## Do you need a personal website?
 Having a personal website might sound like overkill.
 I thought so too.
-A friend gave me a copy of Austin Kleon's book, Show Your Work! - it pushed me over the edge in terms of having a personal site.
+A friend gave me a copy of Austin Kleon's book, [Show Your Work!](https://austinkleon.com/show-your-work){target="_blank"} - it pushed me over the edge in terms of having a personal site.
 He says:

 > _If you get one thing out of this book make it this: Go register a domain name… then buy some web hosting and build a site_

 A personal site is where people can find you, and where you can share your ideas with the world.
 Getting comments from other people improves your ideas significantly.
-Whilst you’re here, check out my site.

 ## How to do it?
 In addition to some content, you need a few things to get your site up and running: